krmontgomery/Python---Notes-CLI/README.md

 # Python CRUD (text file) CLI #
 ___
 This CLI program is a CRUD based application.
-You can create new, read from, write to and delete .txt files.
+Not only can you create new, read from, write to and delete .txt files.
+But inside the parent directory, you can create folders, delete folders, read the contents from inside those folders.
+Also, the file (CRUD) functions take in a folder parameter which allows you do anything to any file inside any folder.

 ## Getting Started ##
 ___